 This year's study is the foundation of a two-year course leading students through the history and significant literature of mankind from ancient to modern times.
-The course opens with a study of what we know of the beginnings of man and recorded history and closes with the fall of the western Roman Empire.
-Also emphasized is the establishment and development of the nation of Israel as recorded in the Old Testament and an examination of the life of Christ as recorded in the Gospels and Acts.
-Examples of the great works read include: Genesis, The Enuma Elish, Exodus, The Epic of Gilgamesh, The Odyssey, Plato's Apology, The Aeneid, and On the Incarnation.
+In this 9th grade Humanities course, students will journey through ancient history, culture, and literature to build a foundational understanding of Western society.
+From creation to the fall of Rome and rise of Christianity, students will examine scripture as well as ancient literature to understand how societies formed and evolved, as well as how the pursuits of those kingdoms ultimately shaped the world we know today.
+Students will be challenged to read, write, and discuss these ideas and themes.
+Examples of the great works read include: Genesis, The Enuma Elish, Exodus, The Epic of Gilgamesh, The Odyssey, Plato's Apology, The Aeneid, the Gospel of Mark, and Romeo and Juliet.